paradajz/core/README.md

 ##### Enabling ADC

-In order to actually enable ADC, additional symbol must be defined.
+In order to compile  ADC module, additional symbol must be defined.

 - `USE_ADC`